-- Log on to Windows with Administrator permission. - Insert the SNMPc CDROM into the CDROM drive. - Use the Windows Start/Run menu and enter d:\setup, where d: is the CDROM drive. - The install program will show a dialog with three buttons for the installable SNMPc options.
-On your main SNMPc system, you only need to install the Server component, as this includes a local console and polling agent. - Press the Server button. - You will be prompted for the installation directory next, and then the Discovery Seed dialog will be displayed.
-You must enter valid information at this dialog or network discovery will not work properly. - Enter the IP Address of an SNMP Seed Device on your network, preferably a router. - Enter the Subnet mask for the Seed Device. - Enter the SNMP V1 Read Community for the seed device. - The install program will proceed to install SNMPc on your hard drive.
+- Log on to Windows with Administrator permission. - Insert the SNMPc Network Manager CDROM into the CDROM drive. - Use the Windows Start/Run menu and enter d:\setup, where d: is the CDROM drive. - The install program will show three buttons to optionally install SNMPc Enterprise, SNMPc OnLine, or both applications.
+Select one of the buttons marked as installing SNMPc Enterprise.

+- Press the Server button. - You will be prompted for the installation directory next, and then the Discovery Seed dialog will be displayed.
+You must enter valid information at this dialog or network discovery will not work properly. - Enter the IP Address of an SNMP Seed Device on your network, preferably a router. - Enter the Subnet mask for the Seed Device. - Enter the SNMP V1 Read Community for the seed device. - The install program will proceed to install SNMPc Enterprise on your hard drive.
 After the installation is complete, logoff Windows and restart your computer.